Amazon's Prime Day boost couldn't save it from disappointing sales

 In a bid to siphon shoppers away from Amazon, both Walmart and Target this week stepped up their free two-day shipping programs, which are available for customers without a membership fee.
 Amazon already offers free shipping on millions of products if a customer buys at least $25 of goods, but only offers two-day shipping at no additional cost to its Prime members.

 Those retail rivals made that change a few months after Amazon decided to raise Prime's annual fee to $119, which could hamper Amazon's sales.
-Amazon has said that hasn't happened, with finance chief Brian Olsavsky saying in July that Prime renewals are "looking really, really good" despite the price hike.
+So far, Amazon has said that hasn't happened.
+"We're very happy not only in the strong membership numbers," Olsavsky said Thursday, "but also in the continued strength of engagement" of Prime's shipping benefits and Prime Video.

 The moves underscore the increasingly competitive landscape as retailers battle it out for your business.
-As Amazon continues to surge thanks to stronger online sales, traditional retailers like Toys R Us and Sears have fallen into bankruptcy protection.
+As Amazon continues to surge thanks to more consumers spending more online, traditional retailers like Toys R Us and Sears have fallen into bankruptcy protection.
 Now, Walmart, Target and others are working harder to play catchup against Amazon to hold onto their customers.

 Additionally, Amazon earlier this month said it will boost its minimum wage to $15 an hour, with the change taking effect next Thursday.